Torn by fate, neglected by the state, Goa para table tennis players train at home | Goa News - ExBulletin

 Lloyd, 34, had a motorcycle accident in the city five years ago and was bedridden for ten months.
 Every time he tried to sit, his blood pressure just dropped and he passed out.

-Table tennis brings a sense of joy, says Lloyd, who is taking a break from training at his residence in Taleigao.
+Table tennis brings a sense of joy, says Lloyd, who takes a break from education at his residence in Taleigao.
 It makes me feel relaxed.
 Continuous physical therapy (to strengthen the muscles) is boring.
 This sport provides a welcome change.

 Lloyd doesn’t just play table tennis for fun or to relive his teenage memories.
 He is serious about winning Goas’ first medal at the Para Table Tennis National Championships.
 So serious that he hired a personal coach and spent hours watching YouTube videos.
 More importantly, thanks to inaccessible stadiums, he can set up a table tennis table at home himself.